chadsansing/cineris-campaign/sessions/session-3-spoilers.md

 PCs may also have:

-- Aarok's sword (short sword, brute melee, damage +1, melee, short, unarmed melee, ignores and sunders armor - does full damage and reduces armor rating and ability to reduce/deflect damage from other weapons by 1 on each hit until the armor is destroyed, magical effect - burns white when swung)
+- Aarok's sword Unmaker (short sword, brute melee, damage +1, melee, short, unarmed melee, ignores and sunders armor - does full damage and reduces armor rating and ability to reduce/deflect damage from other weapons by 1 on each hit until the armor is destroyed, magical effect - burns white when swung)
 - A shard eye and its designs
 - Soul Stealer (claymore, brute melee, cumbersome, damage +2, melee, overwhelming, strength 3, 2-handed, captures the soul of its victim and binds it to wielder's service until a new victim is claimed, macabre - everyone nearby hears the victim's keening in their minds, magical effect - darkness surrounds the weapon, dwarven make)
 - Synthetic shards and their designs
 - Designs for a shadow chamber

 ## Insterstitials (between-the-scenes)

+- *"This reminds me of my first job," or, "I haven't been this confused since...."*
+- *"Why did everyone leave Magmatic all at once like that?", or, "Kind of makes you wonder what else Magmatic is up to.
+I mean...."*
+- *"The last time I saw anything like this...," or, "I never thought I'd be doing anything like this, but then again...."*
+- *"What would you do with that cloak we got from Petra?", or, "If I could make any kind of cryptogear,...."*
+- *"One time, I saw this safehouse...," or, "One time, I saw this cloak...."*
+- *"Imagine if everyone from all those stories came to life," or, "Did you ever have someone tell you Aarok was going to get you when you were a kid?"*
+- *"The undead always remind me of...," or, "I wonder what kind of magic it takes to do a thing like this."*
+- *"I can't wait until we see Root again," or, "I wonder if we'll ever meet Dril."*
+- *"I don't believe in legends," or, "Are we supposed to survive this?"*
+- *"This is bigger than we thought," or, "There has to be something we're not seeing."*